kurtosis-tech/kardinal-playground/README.md

 This guide showcases the power of Kardinal by demonstrating the seamless creation and deletion of a dev environment alongside your main, stable setup.
 You'll experience firsthand how Kardinal enables isolated development without risking stability of a shared cluster, or disrupting the live environment. 🚀

-## 🔗 Port Forwarding and ngrok Explanation
+## 🔗 Port Forwarding and nginx Explanation

-We're using port forwarding in combination with ngrok in this Codespace setup to make the various services accessible to you.
-Since the Minikube cluster is running inside the Codespace, we use port forwarding to expose the services locally, and then use ngrok to create secure tunnels to these local ports, making them accessible over the internet.
+We're using port forwarding in combination with nginx in this Codespace setup to make the various services accessible to you.
+We use Codespaces to forward URLs over the internet but add an nginx proxy to set the right hostname to hit the right lightweight environment

-If you encounter any issues with port forwarding or ngrok, you can reset it by running:
+If you encounter any issues with port forwarding or nginx, you can reset it by running:
 ```
 ./scripts/forward.sh
 ```